architect/arc.codes/public/guides/upgrade.md

 We know the "`HTTP`" and "`REST`" API nomenclature is confusing – don't REST APIs use HTTP?
 Can't you use an HTTP API to build a REST interface? – but AWS named these API types, not us.
 Please allow us to do our best to explain!

-AWS now offers three ways of using API Gateway for marshaling (non-WebSocket) HTTPS requests and responses:
+AWS now offers two API Gateway types for marshaling (non-WebSocket) HTTPS requests and responses:
-- `REST` APIs - what Architect provisioned by default through version 6.x, aka "API Gateway v1.0"
+1. **`REST`** APIs - what Architect provisioned by default through version 6.x, aka "API Gateway v1.0"
-- `HTTP` APIs - what Architect provisions by default starting in version 7.0, aka "API Gateway v2.0"
+2. **`HTTP`** APIs - what Architect provisions by default starting in version 7.0, aka "API Gateway v2.0"
-  - Additionally, `HTTP` APIs integrate with Lambda using one of two payload format versions:
+  - Additionally, `HTTP` APIs integrate with Lambda using one of two request / response payload format versions:
-    - Lambda payload format version 2.0 - the latest format, designed from the ground up for integrating `HTTP` APIs + Lambda
+    1. **Lambda payload format version 2.0** - the latest format, designed from the ground up for integrating `HTTP` APIs + Lambda
-    - Lambda payload format version 1.0 – the legacy format, which provides close – *but not exact* – emulation of legacy `REST` API + Lambda payloads
+    2. **Lambda payload format version 1.0** – the legacy format, which provides close – *but not exact* – emulation of legacy `REST` API + Lambda payloads
     - [Learn more about `HTTP` API payload formats here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format)

-Architect 7 (TKTK) evolves the Architect web application stack by **defaulting to API Gateway `HTTP` APIs using Lambda payload format version 2.0**.
+Architect 7 (Chupacabra) evolves the Architect web application stack by **defaulting to API Gateway `HTTP` APIs using Lambda payload format version 2.0**.

 `HTTP` APIs with Lambda payload format version 2.0 are themselves a breaking change with `REST` APIs; `HTTP` APIs with Lambda payload format version 1.0 are largely (but may not be 100%) compatible with `REST` APIs.